EChesters/EChesters/lib/jekyll_blog/_posts/2014-1-13-hello-world.md

 ---
 layout: post
 title: Hello world!
+description: The standard first blog entry with a cheeky take on the class Hello World!
 ---

 Welcome to my blog and portfolio.
 A showcase of my work as a developer, a ThoughtWorks intern and a STEMNet volunteer.